 3. Educating Active Citizens.

-Community Youth Workers engage large groups of youth, mostly ages 10-25, in formal and non-formal education activities, such as clubs, school camps, trainings, community youth events, to transfer a range of life-skills related to physical and emotional health, vocational competencies, and civics.
-These Volunteers are primarily assigned to Secondary and Vocational Schools, Centers for Creative Youth, and youth NGOs to serve mixed groups of mainstream and vulnerable populations (including socially disadvantaged, special needs, HIV positive, veterans and fallen heroes’ family members, and Internally Displaced Persons (IDPs)).
+Community Youth Workers engage large groups of youth, mostly ages 10-25, in formal and non-formal education activities, such as classes, clubs, school camps, trainings, community youth events, teacher/parent workshops, to transfer a range of life-skills related to physical and emotional health, vocational competencies, and civics.
+These Volunteers are primarily assigned to Secondary and Vocational Schools, Centers for Creative Youth, and youth NGOs to serve mixed groups of mainstream and vulnerable populations (including socially disadvantaged, special needs, those living with HIV, veterans and family members, and Internally Displaced Persons (IDPs)).

 Youth Development Volunteers must also expect to conduct English clubs and help English teachers during lessons (maximum is 4 classes per week) and language camps, as English-speaking skills development is compliant with Goal 2 of Youth Development project – vocational and employment skills development.
 English speaking skills give Ukrainian youth broader opportunities as the country is taking a pro-European vector in its development.

-While assigned to one organization as a home-base, these Volunteers act as catalysts for change and are continually engaged in defining their role in response to their host community.
-Aside from transferring skills to individual youth, the Volunteers will engage groups of in-school and out-of-school youth in designing and planning community youth oriented activities.
-Volunteers will also increase the capacity of youth service providers (school psychologists, student counselors, after-school event organizers, social / youth workers, etc.) to increase community support for youth programs.
+While assigned to one organization as a home-base, these Volunteers act as catalysts for change and are continually engaged in using Participatory Analysis for Community Action (PACA) and defining their role in response to their host community.
+Aside from transferring skills to individual youth, the Volunteers will engage groups of in-school and out-of-school youth in designing and planning community youth oriented activities and projects.
+Volunteers will also increase the capacity of youth service providers (school psychologists, student counselors, after-school event organizers, social and youth workers, parents/caregivers, etc.) to increase community support for youth programs.
 Volunteers have a hands-on opportunity to change the direction of Ukraine through its youngest members.

 • Strong communication and facilitation skills, experience in teaching within formal or non-formal settings around one or more of the following areas: life skills related to physical and emotional health, HIV education; career planning, IT literacy, financial literacy and conversational English; leadership, and civics.